kamamautanu/AmaFi/README.md

   4. Plug the RasPi into the power supply and allow it to boot, this can take up to 5 minutes.
 If the previous steps were done correctly, the RasPi will automatically connect to the specified WiFi network at boot.

-  5. To remotely connect to the RasPi using SSH, the IP address its using will need to be enumerated.
+  5. To remotely connect to the RasPi using SSH, its IP address will need to be enumerated.
 There are a number of ways to do this, here the network scanning tool [nmap](https://nmap.org/download.html) is used.
 The following code can be used on the command line version of nmap or in the graphical user interface (GUI) of nmap, Zenmap:

   `nmap -sn YOURROUTERIP/24`